 What Is Involved in Cocaine Addiction Treatment?

-The treatment model for cocaine abuse is simple and it is commonly used for treating many types of addiction.
-Since there are very little and acute physical symptoms of withdrawal, if you are detoxing from cocaine you will undergo a series of psychological withdrawal symptoms.
-When you abuse cocaine for a period of time, the body and brain become dependent on the constant euphoria associated with cocaine use.
+The treatment model for cocaine abuse is simple and commonly used for treating many types of addiction.
+There are very little and acute physical symptoms of withdrawal, so if you are detoxing from cocaine, you will undergo a series of psychological withdrawal symptoms.
+When you abuse it for a period, the body and brain become dependant on the constant euphoria associated with cocaine use.
 On average, you will begin to come down from the drug in as little as 1.5 hours after the last dose.

-After the detox process is complete, you will be suggested to enter a long-term facility such as inpatient or residential treatment.
-An inpatient treatment program will typically last anywhere from 30 – 90 days.
 This type of program will encourage you to learn about addiction and participate in a 12-step or non-12-step based program to further abstinence from cocaine and other substances.
-This type of program gives you ample time to adjust to early recovery as well as provide a safe environment for you to begin the recovery journey.
+It also gives you ample time to adjust to early recovery and provide a safe environment for you to begin the recovery journey.

 Inpatient treatment introduces methods such as: